Best electric bikes 2026: Assisted bikes for road, gravel, commuting and more

 What are the regulations regarding e-bikes?

-Regardless of whether your electric bike has a Shimano, Bosch, Fazua, or any other drive system, it will be limited to comply with regional laws and restrictions.
+Regardless of whether your electric bike has a Shimano, Bosch, Fazua, or any other drive system, its output will be limited to comply with regional laws and restrictions.
 This will affect the maximum wattage, pedal-assist speed, and the need for licensing and insurance.

-These vary depending on whereabouts in the world you reside and ride your bike, so here are the key things you need to know about regional restrictions in the UK, the US and Australia:
+These vary depending on where in the world you reside and ride your e-bike, so here are the key things you need to know about regional restrictions in the UK, the US and Australia:

 UK

-In the UK, e-bikes are classed as regular non-pedal assist bikes provided the motor cuts out a 25kph, does not generate more than 250 watts of assistance, and does not kick in until the bike is already in motion.
+In the UK, e-bikes are classed as regular non-pedal assist bikes provided the motor cuts out a 25kph, does not generate more than 250 watts of continuous assistance (although peak output can be greater), and does not kick in until the bike is already in motion.
 Riders must also be at least 14 years old.
-If your bike meets these criteria, you can legally ride it anywhere a bike can be ridden.
+If your e-bike meets these criteria, you can legally ride it anywhere a bike can be ridden.

-If your e-bike doesn’t meet these standards, it will need to be registered and insured as a motor vehicle, and you will need a license and a helmet.
+If your e-bike doesn’t meet these standards, it will need to be registered and insured as a motor vehicle, and you will need a licence and a helmet.

 Australia